Other Musical Activities

 Informal musicales on Wednesday and Saturday afternoons provide participants the opportunity to perform works on which they have been coached during the week.

 Performance is optional; a group performs if all members wish to and the Music Director chooses to include the group on the program.
 (The exception is that all groups coached on works commissioned by the Composers' Forum are expected to perform.)

 Lunch with the Composer

-In Weeks 2, 3, and 4, the Composer-in-Residence holds an informal lunch-hour talk, sometimes including recorded musical examples, in the Commons building.
+In each week that has a Composer-in-Residence, that composer holds an informal lunch-hour talk, sometimes including recorded musical examples, in the Commons building.